Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/walk.md

 ## *E. coli* explores its world via a random walk

-An *E. coli* cell has between five and twelve flagella distributed on its surface.[^Sim2017] Each flagellum can rotate both clockwise and counter-clockwise.
+Every *E. coli* cell has between five and twelve flagella distributed on its surface[^Sim2017] that can rotate both clockwise and counter-clockwise.
 When all of the flagella are rotating counter-clockwise, they form a bundle and propel the cell forward at a speed of about 20 µm per second.
-This speed may seem small, but it is about ten times the length of the cell per second, analogous to a car traveling at 160 kph (100 mph).
-When any flagellum rotates clockwise, the flagella become uncoordinated, and the bacterium stops and rotates in place.[^Baker2005]
+This speed may seem insignificant, but it is about ten times the length of the cell per second, analogous to a car traveling at 160 kph.
+When a flagellum rotates clockwise, the flagella become uncoordinated, and the bacterium stops and rotates in place.[^Baker2005]

-When we multi-cellular beings examine the bacterium's movement, we see it alternate between periods of "running" in a straight line and then "tumbling" in place (see figure below).
-Over time, the bacterium takes what appears to be a *random walk* through its environment.
-Note that this **run and tumble** view of *E. coli* movement is similar to the exploration approach used by the lost immortals in the introduction.
+When we examine the bacterium's movement under a microscope, we see it alternate between periods of "running" in a straight line and then "tumbling" in place (see figure below).
+Over time, the bacterium's **run and tumble** exploration amounts to a *random walk* through its environment, similar to the exploration approach used by the lost immortals in this module's [introduction](home).

 [![image-center](../assets/images/600px/chemotaxis_intro_runtumble.png){: .align-center}](../assets/images/chemotaxis_intro_runtumble.png)
 The run and tumble mechanism of bacterial movement produces a random walk.
 Image from <a href="http://chemotaxis.biology.utah.edu/Parkinson_Lab/projects/ecolichemotaxis/ecolichemotaxis.html">Parkinson Lab</a>.